craftingcity/The-Known-World/Prenotes Dec 07 23.md

 ### What happened?

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 9th of Weeding 105 AF, as they remain in [[Castle Prosper]] deciding what they would like to take on as their next major tasks.